jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

     Symbol for a NOT gate.

-* However, not is sometimes represented as only the circle
+* However, NOT is sometimes represented as only the circle

     * In fact, the triangle in the gate means a *buffer* component